 Another important skill students must have is effective note-taking techniques, as it is considered a fundamental aspect of students' learning experiences and plays a significant role in their educational performance.
 Note-taking can be applied to numerous activities in educational spaces and professional workplaces.
 It is a method that allows data organization, resulting in efficient and effective ways of retaining information that can be used to gain clarity or a better understanding of certain topics.
 Students use this during lectures to record and process information as their study guide for assessments or examinations.

 Recent research states that even the fastest note-takers only get around 80% of the key lecture themes, with students recording an average of about one-third.
-Thimplies that many students have difficulty remembering important knowledge.
+The result implies that many students have difficulty remembering important knowledge.
 (Glean, 2023).
 Taking notes during lectures can be intellectually challenging, and students may find it difficult to remember important details or may record them incorrectly.
-Remembering important details might result from student note-taking abilities and/or the instructor's , such as an inaudible or fast-paced speech (Stacy, E. M., & Cain, J., 2015).
-Effective note-taking helps students optimize their time by enabling them to focus on essential content impact on academic performance warrant important consideration.
+Remembering important details might result from student note-taking abilities and/or the instructor's content presentation, such as an inaudible or fast-paced speech (Stacy, E. M., & Cain, J., 2015).
+Effective note-taking helps students optimize their time by enabling them to focus on essential content.
+Note-taking practices' efficacy and impact on academic performance warrant important consideration.

 Technology integration has revolutionized nearly every aspect of education, offering students and educators innovative tools and resources to enhance teaching and learning experiences.
 One area where technology has significantly impacted student learning is note-taking.
-Traditional methods of pen-and-paper note-taking are increasingly being supplemented or replaced by digital tools and platforms that offer a range of features to enhance the learning process and to explore its impact on their learning outcomes.
+Traditional methods of pen-and-paper note-taking are increasingly being supplemented or replaced by digital tools and platforms that offer a range of features to enhance the learning process and allow students to explore its impact on their learning outcomes.
 Especially during the pandemic, as students increasingly turned to personal computers, laptops, and mobile devices for online education, the landscape of note-taking experienced a significant shift towards technology integration.
 Students opted for digital platforms such as Word-type documents and Quizlet, a preferred application among peers, to effectively capture and organize their notes in this new educational paradigm.

 Another educational technology application, like Knowt, offers file import systems, OCR and text summarization that can generate inaccurate notes where students cannot utilize the result.

 Integrating technology with note-taking offers numerous benefits but presents several challenges and problems.
 Students may need help navigating complex software interfaces and customized settings.
-Traditional handwriting methods also pose a problem: it can be challenging to structure and categorize handwritten notes effectively, leading to difficult reviewing and studying the material later.
+Traditional handwriting methods also pose a problem: it can be challenging to structure and categorize handwritten notes effectively, leading to difficulty reviewing and studying the material later.

 Considering the advantages, challenges and implications of using traditional and technology-enhanced note-taking methods, this leads the team to develop a text-type instant note-generating application to allow students to upload their notes in either PDF or image format.
 The text data from the uploaded files will be processed, summarized and generated into notes.
 The student can then create quizzes or flashcards for their review.